 This world-first, sector-wide program aims to prevent sexual violence in university communities and improve how universities respond to and support those who have been affected.

 It builds on work done by individual universities in Australia over many years to develop policies, reporting procedures and support services.

-- guidelines for universities to respond to reports of sexual assault;
+- released guidelines for universities to respond to reports of sexual assault;

-- providing awareness raising materials to residential colleges; and
+- provided awareness raising materials to residential colleges; and